PX4/PX4-user_guide/en/flight_controller/crazyflie2.md

 To use Taranis switches to arm/disarm and switch to different flight modes:

-- In Taranis UI *MIXER* menu page, you can assign the switches to any channel in the range channel 9-16 which map to the buttons 0-7 in the QGC Joystick setup.
+- In Taranis UI *MIXER* menu page, you can assign the switches to any channel in the range channel 9-16 which map to the buttons 0-7 in the QGroundControl Joystick setup.
 For example, Taranis “SD” switch can be set to channel 9 in Taranis UI:

   ![Taranis switch setup](../../assets/hardware/transmitters/hardware-crazyflie-taranis-switchSetup.jpg)

-- Connect Taranis to PC with a USB cable and Open QGC.
+- Connect Taranis to PC with a USB cable and Open QGroundControl.
-- In QGC Joystick Setup, you can see the buttons turning yellow when you switch them on.
-For example, channel 9 in Taranis maps to button 0 in QGC Joystick setup.
+- In QGroundControl Joystick Setup, you can see the buttons turning yellow when you switch them on.
+For example, channel 9 in Taranis maps to button 0 in QGroundControl Joystick setup.
 You can assign any mode to this button e.g. *Altitude* mode.
 Now when you lower the switch "SD", flight mode will change to *Altitude*.

   ![Joystick setup](../../assets/hardware/hardware-crazyflie-QGCjoystick-setup.png)

 ### ROS

-To connect to CF2 via MAVROS:
+To connect to Crazyflie 2.0 via MAVROS:

 - Start up *cfbridge* using the above instructions.
-- Change the UDP port QGC listens to:
+- Change the UDP port QGroundControl listens to:
-  - In QGC, navigate to **Application Settings > General** and uncheck all the boxes under *Autoconnect to the following devices*.
+  - In QGroundControl, navigate to **Application Settings > General** and uncheck all the boxes under *Autoconnect to the following devices*.
   - Add in **Comm Links** a link of type *UDP*, check the *Automatically Connect on Start* option, change the *Listening Port* to 14557, add Target Hosts: 127.0.0.1 and then press **OK**.
 - Make sure you have [MAVROS](https://github.com/mavlink/mavros/tree/master/mavros#installation) installed.
 - Start MAVROS with command:
   ```
   roslaunch mavros px4.launch fcu_url:="udp://:14550@127.0.0.1:14551" gcs_url:="udp://@127.0.0.1:14557"
   ```
-- Restart QGC if it doesn't connect.
+- Restart QGroundControl if it doesn't connect.

 ## Flying